Sports Premium

 We aim to ensure that KS2 pupils:

-- Swim competently, confidently and proficiently over a distance of at least 25 meters
+Swim competently, confidently and proficiently over a distance of at least 25 metres

 Impact